-- (c) Contributions on behalf of each eligible employee shall apply from the date of the employee's commencement of employment with the employer. - (d) The Fund must be complied with as follows: - (i) An employer who receives written authorisation from the employee, must commence making payments into the Fund on behalf of the employee within 14 days of receipt of the authorisation. - (ii) An employee may vary their additional contributions by a written authorisation and the employer must alter the additional contributions within 14 days of receipt of the authorisation. - (iii) Additional employee contributions to the fund requested under clause 5.4.1(d) shall be expressed in whole dollars. - 5.4.2 (a) An approved fund means: - (i) Sunsuper; - (ii) MTAA Industry Superannuation Fund; - (iii) Australian Retirement Fund.
+- (c) Contributions on behalf of each eligible employee shall apply from the date of the employee's commencement of employment with the Employer. - (d) The fund must be complied with as follows: - (i) An Employer who receives written authorisation from the employee, must commence making payments into the fund on behalf of the employee within 14 days of receipt of the authorisation. - (ii) An employee may vary their additional contributions by a written authorisation and the Employer must alter the additional contributions within 14 days of receipt of the authorisation. - (iii) Additional employee contributions to the fund requested under this clause shall be expressed in whole dollars. - 5.6.2 (a) An approved fund shall mean - - (i) Host Super (Qld.); - (ii) Australian Retirement Fund; or - (iii) Sunsuper.